Caltrain Modernization Program: Construction plans

 Segments are further divided into work areas, indicated by brackets in the list above.
-Work was scheduled to begin in Segments 2 and 4 and proceed from north to south within each segment before moving on to Segments 1 and 3.
+Work began in Segments 2 and 4 and proceeded from north to south within each segment before moving on to Segments 1 and 3.
 The first work area was in the cities of South San Francisco and San Bruno.
 Within each work area, the first two months of activity involved tree pruning and removal, followed by three to five months of construction of the foundations for the overhead contact system poles.
 Once completed, construction of the electrical station(s) (if present) and pole and wire installation work in parallel and take about a year.
 By January 2022, all foundations were complete.
 Pole and wiring work in Segments 3 and 4 was also complete, with work remaining in Segments 1 and 2.

 In Atherton, 18 trees were planned to be removed with an additional 63 trees pruned more than 25%.
 83 trees would be replaced as a result, per the Atherton Tree Replacement Plan.
 Atherton residents objected to the plans in November 2017, stating the five planned double-cantilever side poles (spanning both tracks from one side) were taller than expected, and asked PCJPB to redesign the OCS support to use ten shorter single-cantilever side poles (spanning one track each).
 In their response, PCJPB stated it would cost an additional $200,000 to redesign and would require more extensive tree removal; a later response asked that Atherton pay the difference and indemnify Caltrain from further lawsuits related to PCEP, which Atherton rejected.

 When work is being performed at a station, both northbound and southbound trains will stop on the same platform to accommodate station construction.
 Signs will be posted to indicate which platform remains active for passengers.

-Segment 4 is scheduled to be powered on in summer 2022, following testing of the new traction power facilities.
+Segment 4 was powered on in summer 2022, following testing of the new traction power facilities.